 I’m always searching for something interesting to see or do, to broaden my horizons or purely satisfy my curiosity.

-It’s an annual week long international Hot Air Balloon Festival held at the end of July.
+It’s an annual week-long international Hot Air Balloon Festival held at the end of July.
 Several countries participate with, weather depending, morning and evening flights.
-People can come watch and peruse local vendors with outdoor activities for the kids.
+People can come to watch and peruse local vendors with outdoor activities for the kids.
 And best of all it’s free.

 This year was particularly special because they were planning for what’s called “La Grande Ligne”.
-This was a plan in hopes for the most hot air balloons to take off at once, to set a world record.
-The days for take off kept shifting due to storms and wind but finally was set for a 6:30am on Friday July 28.
+This was a plan in hopes for the largest number of hot air balloons to take off at once, to set a world record.
+The days for take-off kept shifting due to storms and wind but finally was set for a 6:30am on Friday, July 28.
 I didn’t want to miss it!

 I woke up at 4:30am and drove the half-hour to claim a front-row view.
 Then I waited.
 I wasn’t alone with some other brave early risers but the weather was cool and damp, with no indoor waiting area, and nothing to look at.
 We were staring out to empty runways and I think most of us were hoping we were in the right area.
 We waited some more as 6:30am came and went with no action.
 But around 6:45am we started to see cars with trailers, what seemed like thousands, driving out to line up on the runways.
 This went on for a good 45 minutes.
 Then the pilots and crew started setting up by laying the ballons on the ground, attaching baskets or single seats to the balloons, checking the ignitions of the fire and then started to blow the balloons up.
 What seemed to take forever and seemed like thousands of balloons, was actually 456 balloons that anti-climatically lifted off around 8am.
 With a subtle wind, the balloons were seemingly all in-flight and began quickly drifting north all within minutes.